Arksine/moonraker/docs/installation.md

 klippy_address: /tmp/klippy_uds
 #   The address of Unix Domain Socket used to communicate with Klippy.
 Default
 #   is /tmp/klippy_uds
+max_upload_size: 200
+#   The maximum size allowed for a file upload.
+Default is 200 MiB.
 enable_debug_logging: True
 #   When set to True Moonraker will log in verbose mode.
 During this stage
 #   of development the default is True.
 In the future this will change.